-The COVID-19 crisis has caused many of us to dream more vividly, a phenomenon that has been widely reported.
-These dreams may be due to anxiety or a change in sleep patterns as many adjust to working at home.
+Fear of Failure Dreams are a phenomenon that has been widely reported.
+These dreams may be due to anxiety or a change in sleep patterns as many adjust to working and living in today’s more stressful environment.

-Frankly, I wish I were having those vivid dreams.
-I continue to be plagued with a recurring dream — and it does not fit neatly into the top recurring dreams cited by AmeriSleep.
-It does comfort me to know, though, that many adults also experience recurring dreams, and some have had the same dream since they were children.
+Frankly, I wish I were having those vivid, exciting dreams.
+I continue to be plagued with a recurring dream, and it does comfort me to know, though, that many adults also experience recurring dreams, and some have had the same dream since they were children.
 When I mentioned my recurring dream to a few lawyer coaching clients, I was surprised (and a bit relieved) to hear that many of them have the same type of dream as I do.

 Mine begins with a certified letter from the Board of Law Examiners informing me that, upon an arbitrary review of my application, they have discovered I failed one of my final semester courses and should not have sat for the bar exam.
 My heart begins to race as I realize that if I failed a course, I should not have been licensed.
 Worse still, I have been practicing for over three decades and must now disclose that I am an imposter!